Barangay Ginebra San Miguel: 2000–2012: "The Fast and the Furious" era

-"The Fast and The Furious"

-In the 2004–2005 season, Caguioa, along with his backcourt partner Jayjay Helterbrand, formed a strong tandem, which ABC Sports dubbed "The Fast and The Furious".
-Their play enabled the Kings to win back-to-back championships.

-2004–2005: Back-to-back titles and the "Big Three": Menk, Caguioa and Helterbrand

-In 2004, the league shifted to a two conference set-up with a special transitional tournament known as 2004 PBA Fiesta Conference was held to bridge the transition between the 2003 and 2004–05 PBA seasons.
+2004–05 season

-As the league made significant changes so did the team which made the Kings more competitive.
+In 2004, as the league made significant changes so did the team which made the Kings more competitive.
 Caidic was moved to the position of team manager and former San Miguel assistant coach Siot Tanquingcen became head coach.
 The team also traded Limpot and Rob Johnson to Purefoods for Andy Seigle and Rodney Santos via Sta.
 Lucia, which received a future 1st round pick.
+In the 2004–05 season, Caguioa, along with his backcourt partner Jayjay Helterbrand, formed a strong tandem, which ABC Sports dubbed "The Fast and The Furious".
+Their play enabled the Kings to win back-to-back championships.

 During the conference, Tanquingcen used a three guard combination line-up of Santos, Helterbrand and Caguioa which enabled the team to have a running game.
 It was during this time that the backcourt tandem of Helterbrand and Caguioa became known as The Fast and The Furious in reference to their running game and to the movie of the same name.

-On July 7, 2004, the Kings ended a 7-year title drought when they defeated Red Bull Barako in a best of 5 finals, 3–1, capturing the transition 2004 PBA Fiesta Conference.
+On July 7, 2004, the Kings ended a 7-year title drought when they defeated Red Bull Barako in a best-of-5 finals, 3–1, capturing the transition 2004 PBA Fiesta Conference.

 During that time, Torraye Braggs was their import.
 It was considered a miracle as the team was not expected to make it far after being seeded just seventh after the classification rounds.
 In the elimination wildcard phase, they came back from a 21-point deficit to beat Sta.
 Lucia.
 In the quarterfinal round, they had a 2–1 record, enough to make it to the semifinals.
 In the best of three semifinals, they eventually survived Talk 'N Text in Game 3 on their way to the finals.

 On February 11, 2005, the Kings proved that the last championship was not a fluke by winning the next conference, the 2004–05 PBA Philippine Cup, a conference without imports.
 They dethroned defending champion Talk 'N Text, 4–2, in a controversial best of seven series.
 Game One was forfeited in favor of Ginebra when Phone Pals center Taulava, who was ineligible to play, entered the game.
 His citizenship case was still on the Bureau of Immigration and Deportation.
 The Kings filed a protest prior to the start of Game One.
 Ginebra carried the momentum and went on to win the championship.
 This was the team's first back-to-back championships in franchise history.